IEK-5/freespa/DOC.md

 ## Differences with NREL spa
 Freespa was developed due to license issues with NREL's spa code.
-As such the goal was to more or less reimplement NREL spa.
+As such the goal was to more or less re-implement NREL spa.
 Thus the results are generally identical, or very similar.
-There are some differences in user interface and several details.
-Some of the behavior of NREL spa I discuss here is not explicitely documented other than in the source code of NREL spa [4].
+The interface is, however, different (i.e. freespa is _not_ a drop-in replacement).
+In addition there are some differences in computational details.
+Some of those details might be considered bugs.
+Note that some of the behavior of NREL spa discussed here is not explicitly documented but can be found in the source code of NREL spa [4].

 One obvious difference is that freespa provides a simple interface to determine Δt values form internal tables, if so desired.
-With respect to Δt there is another, not so obvious, difference, namely, NREL spa limits the range of acceptable Δt values to +-8000.
-This seems a rather arbitrary limit that ignores the fact that this limit only holds for the time period 245 -- 3400.
-Note that the authors of NREL spa claim the model is accurate for the period -2000 -- 6000 [5].
+It should be noted that NREL spa limits the range of acceptable Δt values to +-8000.
+This seems a rather arbitrary limit that ignores the fact that this limit only holds for the time period ranging from approximately 245 -- 3400 [3].
+This is probably fine for most applications.
+Nevertheless, the authors of NREL spa claim the model is accurate for the period -2000 -- 6000 [5].

 Both NREL's SPA and freespa can compute sunrise, transit, and sunset.
 The sunrise/transit/sunset routines in NREL's spa are probably more efficient.
-However, the accuracy is also low in the sense that I incidentally find offsets in zenith angles of up to 0.1°.
-One might argue that determining the exact sunrise and set times is always inaccurate due atmospheric refraction effects.
-However, if there is no need for the model to add its own uncertainties, it should not.
-Another issue with NREL's spa is that it does not include the geometric dip in determining the sunrise/set times.
-In NREL spa it is assumed the horizon is always at a 0° elevation angle.
-Which may not hold for observers at a higher elevation.
+However, the accuracy of NREL spa is not guaranteed and I incidentally find offsets in zenith angles of up to 0.1°, even when limiting the range of latitudes between -65--65°.
+One might argue that determining the exact sunrise and set times is always inaccurate due atmospheric refraction effects [2].
+On the other hand, I would argue that adding model uncertainties does not help and, in this case, is not hard to avoid (simply check the result and, in necessary improve the answer).

+Another limitation of NREL's spa sunrise/set routine is that it does not compute a sunrise/set event if _one_ of the two events does not happen.
+For example, for the the first day in a year that the sun does not set at some location (e.g. high up north somewhere in summer), NREL's spa will not compute when the sun rises.

+In NREL's spa implementation of an atmospheric refraction model there is no geometric dip.
+This means that NREL spa always assumes the horizon is at an elevation of 0°.
+At higher elevation, this assumption may be inaccurate.

-In addition to computing sunrise/set times freespa can compute various dawn and dusk times.
+In addition to computing sunrise/set times freespa can compute various dawn and dusk times (civil, nautical, and astronomical dawn and dusk).

 ## References
 [1] Meeus, J., 1998.
 Astronomical Algorithms, second ed.
 Willmann-Bell, Inc., Richmond, Virginia, USA.
 Pages 105-108